Driving profitability with finance automation: insights from a new Forrester Consulting study

 - Intelligent automation integrates systems and processes

-- Successful automation improves employee experience within
+- Successful automation improves employee experience within and outside of finance

 - Upgrade your finance automation to drive greater efficiency and profitability